 A story of the brutal massacre of forty six courageous young men and boys, who died for their faith

 The Uganda Martyrs

-A story of the brutal massacre of forty six courageous young men and boys, who died for their faith: What Kabaka Mwanga thought to be a means of prevention became a watered seed that grew bigger with the largest number of Baganda being Christians.
+A story of the brutal killing of forty six courageous young men and boys Uganda Martyrs, who died for their faith: What Kabaka Mwanga thought to be a means of prevention became a watered seed that grew bigger with the largest number of Baganda being Christians.

 Every year on 3rd June Christian faithful pay pilgrimage to the Namugongo to pay their respects for twenty two boys and men who gave their lives up for the love of Christ and live up to the Paradox.
 “Any none who wants to save his life will lose it and anyone who loses his life for my sake will save it” Luke 9:24.

 The arrival of the Christian missionaries, (Anglican and Catholic), marked a major turning point in the religious life of the people of Buganda; writing a new history for both the political and religious structures of Buganda.
 Following the Death of King Mutesa l in 1884, his son Mwanga ll took up the throne and no one would predict the events that would follow is succession of the throne.